 Finished goods and work in progress consists of cost of direct materials and labour and a portion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.

-3.12 Contract liability
+3.11 Contract asset and contract liability